Welcome to Thrive Counseling Center and Our Team.

 Licensed Marriage and Family Therapist

-*Carol is in our Federal Way office on Mondays, Tuesdays, Wednesdays, and Thursdays.
+*Carol is offering telehealth sessions on Mondays, Tuesdays, Wednesdays, and Thursdays.
 For scheduling, please call us**

 Support for when life feels stressful and/or overwhelming